-Credits: 3 (3 Practicum) Emphasis is placed upon the enhancement of critical thinking problem-solving skills as the student continues to develop and demonstrate competency in the performance of diagnostic imaging procedures.
+Credits: 3 (3 Practicum) This course is a continuation of Radiologic Technology Practicum II.
+Emphasis is placed upon the enhancement of critical thinking problem-solving skills as the student continues to develop and demonstrate competency in the performance of diagnostic imaging procedures.
 Learning objectives and remaining competencies will be completed through structured sequential assignments at designated clinical facilities.
 Prerequisites: RAD 101, 110, 115, 130, 135, 140.